archphile/thepenguin/content/blog/2018-06-04-mympd-my-new-favorite-mpd-client.md

 **Note 3:** [myMPD](https://github.com/jcorporation/myMPD) is a really new software.
 If you test it and something is not working the way it should (or you want), don't blame the project!
 Give it some time and, the most important, [feedback](https://github.com/jcorporation/myMPD/issues)!

-**PS.** *The credit for finding this nice software goes to my very good friend Emilios, who, for the last 5 months,  has been heavily obsessed with testing almost all ympd forks!*
+**PS.** *The credit for finding this nice software goes to my good friend Emilios, who, for the last 5 months,  has been heavily obsessed with testing almost all ympd forks!*